chjackson/msmbayes/README.md

 ## Limitations of msmbayes compared to msm

-* "Exact death time" observation schemes are not supported (but models can still have absorbing states, or any state structure).

-* Continuously-observed processes (`exacttimes` in `msm()`) are not supported.

 * "Censored states" are not supported.

-* Equality constraints and fixed parameters are not supported.
-However, parameters can be constrained through their prior distributions.

 * Time-inhomogeneous models specified through `pci` in `msm()` are not supported.
 However, models with time-varying intensities can still be specified through a time-dependent covariate (e.g. time itself), which assumes that intensities are constant between successive observations of the state.

 * Hidden Markov models with general outcome distributions are not supported.
 The only HMMs supported are those where the observed state space is the same as (or a subset of) the true state space.
 This includes misclassification and phase-type models.

+* Equality constraints and fixed parameters are not supported.
+However, parameters can be constrained through their prior distributions.

 * Multivariate hidden Markov models are not supported.